 Pre-heat oven to 350 degrees F. Generously butter a 10-inch Pyrex pie dish.

-Toss the apples in a bowl with the lemon juice, 2 tablespoons of the sugar and the cinnamon.
+Toss the apples in a bowl with the lemon juice, 2 tablespoons of the sugar and the cinnamon mixture.
 Spread apples evenly in the buttered dish.

 Stir the 3/4 cup sugar into the butter.
 Gently stir in the eggs; stir in the flour until blended.
 Spoon the batter evenly over the apples and spread into a layer.
-Sprinkle with the remaining 1 tablespoon sugar.
+Sprinkle with the remaining 1 tablespoon sugar mixture.

 Bake until lightly golden and crusty.
 40-45 minutes.